David Berkowitz: Son of Sam letter

 At the time, police speculated the letter-writer might be familiar with Scottish English.
 The phrase "me hoot it urts sonny boy" was taken as a Scottish-accented version of "my heart, it hurts, sonny boy".
-The police also hypothesized the shooter blamed a dark-haired nurse for his father's death due to the "too many heart attacks" phrase, and the facts that Lauria was a medical technician and Valenti was studying to be a nurse.
+Police also hypothesized the shooter blamed a dark-haired nurse for his father's death due to the "too many heart attacks" phrase, and the facts that Lauria was a medical technician and Valenti was studying to be a nurse.

-The killer's unusual attitude towards the police and the media received widespread scrutiny.
-Psychologists observed that many serial killers gain gratification by eluding pursuers and observers; the feeling of control over media, law enforcement, and even entire populations provides a source of social power for them.
+The perpetrator's unusual attitude towards police and journalists received widespread scrutiny.
+Psychologists observed that many serial killers gain gratification by eluding pursuers and observers; the feeling of control over media, law enforcement and even entire populations provides a source of social power for them.
 After consulting with several psychiatrists, police released a psychological profile of their suspect on May 26, 1977.
-He was described as a "neurotic" who probably had paranoid schizophrenia, and believed himself to be a victim of demonic possession.
+He was described as a "neurotic" who probably had paranoid schizophrenia and believed himself to be a victim of demonic possession.